ReboundCheats/lua-documentation/README.md

 ```

 ## Example
-Here's an example that uses just about everything the api has to offer, including an example of an infinite loop that can end at the press of a button.
+Here's an example that uses just about everything the api has to offer, including an example of an infinite loop that can end at the press of a button, a script event hook to log all script events, and a few examples on how to add features to the menu.

 ```lua
 function print_position(index)